Vinothini7904/Virtual-Guardian-for-adolescent-girls/readme.md

 ## Execution
-(i) Download Visual Studio Code and run login.html file.
+(i) Download Visual Studio Code and run login.html file.<br>
+(ii) Save all the files under OOAD folder.<br>
-(ii) Run the application in your browser using "localhost/OOAD".
+(iii) Run the application in your browser using "localhost/OOAD".